pkschrank/group-project-2/README.md

 ## Technical  Indicators
-The application utilizes the following technical momentum indicators to enable machine learning and to generate a buy signal:
+The application utilizes the following technical indicators to enable machine learning and to generate a buy signal:
 1. Simple Moving Averages of 10, 20, 30, 50, 100, and 200 days.
 Moving averages are used to identify trends.
 2. Moving Average Convergence Divergence (MACD) shows the relationship between the two exponential moving averages (EMA) of 26-day EMA and 12-day EMA.
 The signal line is 9 EMA.
 3. Relative Strength Indicator which oscillates between zero and 100.
 Readings above 50 indicate positive and uptrend momentum while readings below 50 show negative and downtrend momentum.
 Readings above 70 indicate overbought conditions and readings below 30 indicate oversold conditions.